 Memory Safeguard & Long-Term Care Planning Attorney

-When an individual is diagnosed with cognitive impairment, Alzheimer’s disease, or another related dementia, his or her family should contact an Elder Law attorney that can assist with Memory Safeguard & Long-Term Care Planning as soon as possible.
+When an individual is diagnosed with cognitive impairment, Alzheimer’s disease, or another related dementia, his or her family should contact a Cary Elder Law attorney that can assist with Memory Safeguard & Long-Term Care Planning as soon as possible.
 The Elder Law attorney can help the person with Alzheimer’s and his or her family find their way through the myriad of available services.
 The Elder Law attorney can assist the patient with preparing legal documents (such as Financial and Health Care Health Powers of Attorney, Living Wills, Dementia Directives, and Last Will and Testament).
 The Elder Law attorney can be instrumental in helping the client create a long-term care plan, qualify for Medicaid or veterans benefits to pay for care, and protect assets from long-term care costs.
 An Elder Law attorney can be found through the National Academy of Elder Law Attorneys at www.naela.org.
 Be cautious when choosing an Elder Law attorney.
 Even if an attorney advertises that he or she does Elder Law or Medicaid planning, it may not be his or her area of expertise, or he or she may not have been practicing in this area of the law for very long.

 Call us at 919-443-3035.
 One of our friendly Client Welcome Specialists will be happy to tell you more about The Alzheimer’s Planning Center and our unique Memory Safeguard Planning, to help you determine the best path forward, and to help you take the next steps toward a more secure future and a better life.